Where to Sail in the World to Discover the Best Maritime History

 In an attempt to overcome this, Columbus decided he would sail west rather than east with the end goal being that he arrived, unscathed, in Asia.
 However, instead of landing in Asia, he discovered the Bahamas!

-This was the start of a fruitful relationship, as this little group of islands, and all Caribbean islands discovered thereafter, would lay in the path of what are now referred to as the ‘trade winds’, making a sailing vacation to the Bahamas an experience you’ll never forget.
+This was the start of a fruitful relationship, as this little group of islands, and all Caribbean islands discovered thereafter, would lay in the path of what are now referred to as the ‘trade winds’, making a sailing vacation to the Bahamas an experience you’ll never forget – and one you should visit to fully uncover more of this particular maritime history.

 Experience the discoveries of Captain Cook while sailing the Pacific